azhuchkov/tunblkctl/README.md

 ## Usage
 **tunblkctl** is very _easy_ to use.
-Thanks to tab-completion and aliases, it's even simpler and more convenient.
+Thanks to tab-completion and aliases, `tunblkctl` is even simpler and more convenient.

 ```console
 $ tunblkctl ls